How To Be A Ski Model

 I would wake up at 6 in the morning, check to see if the skies were blue and call down my list of photographers to see if they were going out to shoot.
 I would head out before the lifts opened, suit up in the clothes and gear that were given to me, hike (a lot), make a turn or two for the camera, then hike back to the spot and do it again.
 Be done by lunch.
 I had routinely given up epic powder days for this.

 I wish I could say that I don’t care if I ever shoot.
-But the truth is I enjoy being in front of the 📷 whether it’s on the hill or on set.
+But the truth is, I enjoy being in front of the camera whether it’s on the hill or on set.
 I’m sure I’ll throw a mini pity party for myself if I miss out.
 Operative word being ‘mini’.
 I don’t have to have it all.
+Or at least I remind myself of that.
+LOL.

 When something you love starts twisting you up inside and the long game doesn’t exist, you evolve.
 You aren’t quitting on a dream, you’re just realizing that your dream was flawed and needs tweaking.